Write For Us

 - Include plenty of graphical elements to break up the relative monotony of your text when possible: photographs, Tweets, videos, screenshots, blockquotes, tables, charts, and so on.

 - All images should be relevant to the posts

 - Use bold to highlight key phrases (but use sparingly).

 - Use italics to add emphasis to a particular word.

 - Never use ALL CAPS (it seems like you're shouting) and do not underline anything (it will look like a link).

-- Article should be share worthy (as we promote the best articles on multiple platforms) and helpful for fellow professionals
+- The article should be share-worthy (as we promote the best articles on multiple platforms) and helpful for fellow professionals

 - Latest updates on the particular course/technology being discussed should be emphasized